|Simon Frankish, Experimentus|

 Connect with Annastiina on LinkedIn

-Emmi Ovaska is a Testing Coordinator at Nortal.
+Emmi Ovaska is a Training Lead at Nortal.
 She joined the Valmis program in 2018 and has been working in Tax Finland’s projects since then.
-For Emmi, the meaningfulness of work is on a different level when she gets to be involved in ensuring the processes that keep the welfare society up and running.
-Emmi is a seasoned trainer which also led her to the software testing field.
+To Emmi, it's important to be part of an organization that makes sure the processes of the welfare society are constantly improved.
+Emmi has several years of experience in technical training, leading software testing and improving testing processes.
 M.Soc.Sc. in Sociology by education.
 Connect with Emmi on LinkedIn

 Tax Finland's Valmis program won the award for the Best Project in Finland in 2020.
 Starting from 2013, 75 legacy systems were successfully replaced by a single commercial off-the-shelf software.
 As part of the project, Omavero (MyTax) was created for all Finnish citizens and businesses to manage their taxes.
 What is it like to organize testing in a project with 70 000 test cases and 200 testers annually?
 Join us to find out about the testing practices and key take-aways from the tax system modernization program.